 Together with the wastewater generated by steam generation and water purification, it is fed via the public sewerage system into the sewage plant of the Korneuburg sewage treatment company.

-Due to a leak in a hydrant, fixed in late September 2020, the absolute figures for supplying the social sectors in 2019/2020 are biased.
+Due to a leak in a water hydrant, fixed in late September 2020, the figure for the amount of fresh water for supplying the communal areas in 2020 is distorted.